 that the complexity and the number of nodes are tightly linked, this is by no means necessary.
 Thus,

-our goal is to understand the relation of the number of characters to the complexity of networks in
+our goal is to test and understand the relation of the number of characters to the complexity of networks in

 theatre plays.